dekoza/mtgpl/docs/_sources/AFC.rst.txt

 :mtgtip:`Spinerock Knoll<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/b/6bfb3dac-94d7-4b94-9a9e-6392d5ce5bf2.jpg?1631590313|https://scryfall.com/card/afc/263/spinerock-knoll?utm_source=api>`
-   Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)
+   Hideaway 4 (When this land enters the battlefield, look at the top four cards of your library, exile one face down, then put the rest on the bottom in a random order.)

+   Spinerock Knoll enters the battlefield tapped.

    |tap|: Add |mana_r|.